In Macau, casino titans join China reform wagon

 These developments point to the future of the gaming industry in Macau, featuring much more than baccarat card tables and roulette wheels.

-Galaxy’s newest development is set to open on the Cotai strip in May, together with its new Broadway property which will house a 3,000-seat theatre.
+Galaxy’s newest development is set to open on the Cotai strip in May, together with its new Broadway property which will house a 3,000-seat theater.